esciencecenter-digital-skills/green-digital-skills/modules/software-development-handson/exercises_cicd.md

 # Make your automated testing framework use less energy

 ## Testing is necessary
 A robust testing framework is an essential part of good software development practices.
 It is even more vital in a research environment since wrong or misleading scientific results may be caused by bad or insufficient testing.
-Testing aids in scientific reproducibility and reduces the amount of time wasted trying to go back to find which version still worked with a given feature.
+Automated testing aids in scientific reproducibility and reduces the amount of time wasted trying to go back to find which version still worked with a given feature.

 If you are unsure about what a testing framework is or how to set one up, you can learn about it in the [Good Practices](exercises_good-practices) exercises of this hands-on module (specifically, it is [step 4](exercises_good-practices#_4-testing).
 Adding tests to your scientific code is a good step towards avoiding wasted energy in the long run.